yangdunyu/my-oci-arm-host-capacity/README.md

 This repository contains Terraform configurations and scripts to automate the provisioning of ARM-based instances on Oracle Cloud Infrastructure (OCI).

+> **Notice**: While this script remains fully functional, many users now recommend upgrading to Pay As You Go (PAYG) for the best experience.
+With PAYG, you'll continue to enjoy all the free benefits without any additional cost, but you'll also receive priority for launching instances and are less likely to face "Out of host capacity" errors.
+Additionally, PAYG unlocks more types of OCI resources, including free Kubernetes-related infrastructure.
+It's important to set up budget alerts as a safety net and be mindful of the resources you deploy and their associated costs.
+This way, you can take full advantage of PAYG while keeping your spending in check.

-## Motivation
+## About This Project

+Oracle Cloud Infrastructure (OCI) offers a very useful ARM configuration as part of its Always Free tier.
+Each tenancy gets the first 3,000 OCPU hours and 18,000 GB hours per month for free to create Ampere A1 Compute instances using the VM.Standard.A1.Flex shape (equivalent to 4 OCPUs and 24 GB of memory).

-Oracle Cloud Infrastructure (OCI) offers Always Free ARM architecture instances, but these resources are extremely scarce and difficult to secure for free tier users.
+However, these resources are extremely scarce and difficult to secure for free tier users due to the frequent "Out of Capacity" error.
 This project was created to solve this problem by:

 - Automatically monitoring for available ARM capacity on OCI
 - Implementing intelligent retry mechanisms when facing "out of capacity" errors